 The decision creates strong precedent for other cases where plaintiffs allege that defendants have misrepresented the extent of their due diligence on an acquisition.

-On May 23, 2016, Bayer, a multi-national pharmaceutical and life sciences corporation, announced it had made an unsolicited offer to acquire Monsanto, a provider of agricultural and other chemicals.
-One of Monsanto’s flagship products was the weed killer Roundup, which generated nearly $5 billion annually in revenue for Monsanto.
-In March 2015, the International Agency for Research on Cancer deemed the active ingredient in Roundup, glyphosate, “probably carcinogenic to humans” and by early 2016, Monsanto faced numerous lawsuits from individuals who alleged that Roundup had caused their cancer.
+As alleged in the amended complaint, on May 23, 2016, Bayer, a multi-national pharmaceutical and life sciences corporation, announced it had made an unsolicited offer to acquire Monsanto, a provider of agricultural and other chemicals.
+One of Monsanto’s flagship products was the weed-killer Roundup, which generated nearly $5 billion annually in revenue for Monsanto.
+In March 2015, the International Agency for Research on Cancer deemed the active ingredient in Roundup, glyphosate, “probably carcinogenic to humans,” and by early 2016, Monsanto faced numerous lawsuits from individuals who alleged that Roundup had caused their cancer.